A fabulous power salad full of lean protein and delicious fresh produce. The sweet-tart dressing is a perfect finishing touch!

 I don’t know about you, but I feel a little bipolar this time of year, when it comes to food.
 When blustery wintery winds are blowing or white fluffy snowflakes are blanketing the landscape, I start craving soups, stews, chilis, biscuits and all manner of baked goods.
 At the same time gray skies and barren branches have me hungering for everything fresh and green, as warm sunny days and fresh herbs on the deck seem like a distant memory.
 Oh, and the extra pounds from fun holiday indulging?
 They make me quite certain that the words “fresh” and “green” need to be a priority from here on out to spring!

-So today, I’m offering a wonderful salad that won’t make you feel the slightest bit deprived.
+So today, I’m offering a wonderful Arugula Chicken Salad that won’t make you feel the slightest bit deprived.
 In fact, if you close your eyes for a minute while enjoying this salad, you might just think you’re smack dab in the middle of summer!
 The salad features fresh strawberries, sweet mango and super tender sliced chicken breast.

 I don’t generally purchase strawberries in the off season, but lately I’ve found some really pretty ones.
 If I see a carton that has uniform, deep red berries with a bit of a shine, I snatch them up.
 That’s what to look for in the off season.
 They’ll be nice and red all the way through and decently sweet as well.

-This salad features my Juicy Tender Baked Chicken Breasts.
+This Arugula Chicken Salad features my Juicy Tender Baked Chicken Breasts.
 They’re lean, with lots of great protein to keep you satisfied for hours, and they don’t take long to get on the table.
 And there’s a step-by-step tutorial to make it easy!